thisismohsinsyed/association-rule-algorithms-with-python-implementation/README.md

-# Association Rules in Machine Learning
+# Product Recommendation System Using Association Rule Based Machine Learning Algorithms

 ## Overview
 This repository demonstrates the application of Association Rule Mining algorithms on an online retail dataset.
 The project includes: